ganathan/datalake/daas-common/readme.txt

 This facitilites governance and allows to establish standards across services.

 1) deploy-template (.bat/.sh)
 Copies the common deployment file to the common s3 folder.
-This file takes 4 Parameters - Enity, Environment, Region and Service Type.
+This file takes 5 Parameters - Enity, Account Id, Environment, Region and Service Type.
 Running this will ensure the latest file in the local drive is uploaded to the common folder.

 2) cft-"Service Type"-common-template.yml (NOTE: Service Type)